 • A certification from the state that verifies the therapist has been supervised for a set amount of hours and has been working for a minimum of 5 years in the field.

 If you really just don’t know where to start, looking for a Marriage and Family Therapist is a good baseline.
 They are specifically trained to assess a wide range of emotional, mental, and relational factors to best diagnose and treat.
 Their assessments can be applied to families, couples, and individuals and have a good understanding of when to refer out to specialists.
+Just be sure to find someone licensed; an associate level therapist is someone working towards full licensure under the supervision of a licensed therapist.

 Using your insurance for therapy